-The Queen is currently patron of 42 Church livings in Right of Her Duchy of Lancaster, with the right to appoint clerics to these positions, in place of the Diocesan Bishop.
+The King is currently patron of 42 Church livings in Right of His Duchy of Lancaster, with the right to appoint clerics to these positions, in place of the Diocesan Bishop.

 The right of individuals to put forward their own preferred choices to an ecclesiastical benefice (a post in the Church) dates back to the Middle Ages, and is known as an advowson.
 As this prerogative represented power and influence, advowsons were often bought, sold and exchanged like other assets during the Middle Ages, and often formed part of property transactions.
 They could also be transferred independently.